Named Export

 }

-After exporting as above, you can import it where you use it like below.
+}When you export like this, you can import it in the place where you use it as follows:

 // main.js